I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio-client-query-set-controller-information.md

 <p>The GPIO_CLIENT_QUERY_SET_CONTROLLER_INFORMATION function type is defined in the Gpioclx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_QUERY_SET_CONTROLLER_INFORMATION function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>The <b>RequestType</b> member of the <b>CLIENT_CONTROLLER_QUERY_SET_INFORMATION_INPUT</b> structure pointed to by <i>InputBuffer</i> specifies the type of attributes that are being requested.
-For a list of the types of attributes that can be requested, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh698240">CLIENT_CONTROLLER_QUERY_SET_REQUEST_TYPE</a>.</p>

-<p>Implementing a <i>CLIENT_QuerySetControllerInformation</i> function is optional.
-If a GPIO controller driver implements a <i>CLIENT_QuerySetControllerInformation</i> function, this function might support some types of attribute requests, but not support others.
-If the caller requests an attribute type that the function does not support, the function returns <b>STATUS_NOT_SUPPORTED</b>.</p>

-<p>To define a <i>CLIENT_QuerySetControllerInformation</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>CLIENT_QuerySetControllerInformation</i> callback function that is named <code>MyEvtGpioQuerySetControllerInformation</code>, use the GPIO_CLIENT_QUERY_SET_CONTROLLER_INFORMATION function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The GPIO_CLIENT_QUERY_SET_CONTROLLER_INFORMATION function type is defined in the Gpioclx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_QUERY_SET_CONTROLLER_INFORMATION function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>